christophrumpel/missing-livewire-assertions/README.md

 ## Usage

-The new assertions get added automatically, so you can use it immediately.
+The new assertions get added automatically, so you can use them immediately.

 ### Check if a Livewire property is wired to an HTML field